Last updated: 19th February 2021

 So why not make your own art by creating a travel collage and frame your artwork to form a memory box.
 Just collect anything – boarding passes, ticket stubs, shop receipts, food labels, beer bottle labels, beer mats, sweet wrappers, carrier bags with logos, napkins, etc. A free city map makes a great base background and then glue everything else on top.
 We like to keep business cards from the hotels and restaurants we visit.
 What could be cheaper and more fun?

 7. Make A Money Collage

-Another idea is to collect simple things you can compare from each country, we collect Coke cans from around the world.
+Another idea is to collect cheap simple things you can compare from each country.
+We collect Coke cans from around the world the different logos remind us of our times in places like Thailand and Vietnam.
 Other people collect mugs, shot glasses, beer bottle tops or antique books.
 Or why not photograph doors, public telephones, or other items that will form a good collection.
 But a word of warning – when we were taking a photo of a phone box in Beijing, very quickly we were approached by 2 policemen with guns!
 We didn’t realise we were right outside a Chinese government building and apparently they aren’t that keen on you photographing it!